Other Items Related to Form 8938

 Form 3520-A, Annual Information Return of Foreign Trust With a U.S. Owner (Under Section 6048(b))

-A foreign trust with a U.S. owner files Form 3520-A annually to provide information about the trust, its U.S. beneficiaries, and any U.S. person who is treated as an owner of any portion of the foreign trust.
+A foreign trust with at least one U.S. owner files this form annually to provide information about the trust, its U.S. beneficiaries, and any U.S. person who is treated as an owner of any portion of the foreign trust.

 Form 5471, Information Return of U.S. Persons With Respect to Certain Foreign Corporations